aniket9960/BOOK-REVIEW-API/README.md

 ## Features
 - **User Authentication**: Signup, login, refresh, and logout flows secured with JWT access and refresh tokens.
-- **Book Management**: Authenticated users can create new titles, list and inspect catalog entries, and delete obsolete records.
-(An update endpoint can be added following the existing controller patterns to complete full CRUD.)
+- **Book Management**: Authenticated users can add/update books, fetch detailed information, and delete records.
-- **Review Management**: Authenticated readers can add, update, and delete reviews tied to specific books.
+- **Review Management**: Authenticated users can add, update, and delete reviews for specific books, with one review per user per book enforced.
-- **Advanced Search**: Query titles, authors, and ISBNs with case-insensitive matching.
+- **Advanced Search**: Search books by title, author, or ISBN with case-insensitive, partial matching.
-- **Pagination**: Configurable page and limit parameters on collection endpoints to optimize client performance.
+- **Pagination**: All collection endpoints support configurable page and limit parameters to optimize performance and client experience.
 - **OpenAPI Reference**: Interactive Swagger UI hosted at `/api-docs` to explore schema details and execute sample requests.

 ## Setup Instructions